-The Retirement Access Plus account from BankSA is a low fee transaction account structured to meet your changing needs as you leave the workforce.
-You are given multiple means of staying on top of your money including a Visa debit card to make purchases and withdrawals easy.
+The Retirement Access Plus account from BankSA has no monthly account fees and offers unlimited transactions.
+It's designed to meet your changing needs as you leave the workforce.
+You are given multiple means of accessing your money including a Visa debit card to make purchases and free ATM withdrawals.
 If you are over 55 and are no longer working, then this is an account that could help you enjoy those years of retirement.

 What are the features of the BankSA Retirement Access Plus account?

 The way in which your everyday banking account is structured after you reach retirement age can make a big difference in how much you are able to enjoy it.
 When looking at these types of accounts and making comparisons between various banks, be sure that you are considering these types of features:

 Tiered interest rate.

 Interest on this account is tiered.
 Balances over $41,000 accrue interest at 1.70% p.a..
 Interest is calculated daily and paid into the account monthly.

 Unlike other savings accounts, there is no condition you need to meet to earn interest.
 You don’t need to make a certain number of deposits each month and you still earn interest if you make withdrawals.
 Plus, there is no minimum account balance required.

 The Retirement Access Plus Account is a savings account with debit card access.
 You can make an unlimited number of everyday banking transactions including ATM withdrawals, staff-assisted transactions and EFTPOS transactions.
 No fees apply when using Westpac Group ATMs.
 There is no minimum balance requirement for this.

 This account does not charge an application fee or any ongoing monthly account fees.

 Unlimited Internet banking